 The most important selection criteria are the marks you get on the tests.
 In addition, the answers given in the questionnaire will also be considered, especially if two or more participants have equal test scores.
 The actual weighting of the tests, and whether any further criteria also play a role, depends on the degree programme.

 Selection result and ranking number

 Did you take part in the selection procedure?
-On 15 April 2022 at the latest, the degree programme will send you your selection results.
-In addition, you will be issued with a ranking number via Studielink on 15 April 2022.
+On 15 April 2024 at the latest, the degree programme will send you your selection results.
+In addition, you will be issued with a ranking number via Studielink.

 The ranking number is based on your results compared with those of all the other participants in the selection procedure.
 The prospective student with the best results is placed at the top of the ranking, followed by the prospective student with the next-best results and so on.